Systematic Review and Meta-Analysis

 https://doi.org/10.22037/ghfbb.v16i2.2720

-Aim: The present study aimed to determine the effects of acupressure on intestinal function of patients undergoing Coronary Artery Bypass Graft (CABG) surgery.
+Aim: This study aimed to determine the effects of acupressure on the intestinal function of patients undergoing Coronary Artery Bypass Graft (CABG) surgery.

-Background: The constipation leads to complications such as bradycardia in heart.
-Studies indicated that cardiovascular patients are prone to constipation.
-Acupressure is one of the therapeutic and palliative approaches that can be used by doctors, nurses and even patients themselves.
+Background: Studies indicated that cardiovascular patients are prone to constipation.
+Acupressure is one of the therapeutic and palliative approaches that can be used by doctors, nurses, and even patients themselves.

-Results: All of the three intervention, sham and control groups were without defecation in 24 hours (before intervention) and 48 hours after surgery.
-There was a significant difference between the three intervention, sham and control groups in the number of stools after 72 hours, 96 hours and 120 hours after the intervention (p<0.001).
-Also, a significant difference was observed among the three groups in terms of the stool consistency 96 hours after the start of the intervention (p=0.032) and 120 hours after the start of the intervention (p<0.001).
+Results: All three intervention, sham, and control groups were without defecation in 24 hours (before intervention) and 48 hours after surgery.
+There was a significant difference between the three intervention, sham, and control groups in the number of stools after 72 hours, 96 hours, and 120 hours after the intervention (p<0.001).
+Also, a significant difference was observed among the three groups in terms of stool consistency 96 hours after the start of the intervention (p=0.032) and 120 hours after the start of the intervention (p<0.001).

-Conclusion: The results of the present study showed that patients had a significant improvement in terms of the number of bowel movements and stool consistency in the intervention group.
-In acute conditions, when patients are hospitalized in the intensive care unit, who have complete bed rest, the use of acupressure on LI4-ST25 points can induce positive effects on intestinal function.
+Conclusion: The results showed that patients had a significant improvement in the number of bowel movements and stool consistency in the intervention group.
+In acute conditions, acupressure on LI4-ST25 points can positively affect intestinal function when patients are hospitalized in the intensive care unit.

-Aims: The current study purposed to evaluate the autologous platelet-rich plasma (PRP) and platelet-rich fibrin glue (PRFG) effect on the treatment of complex and recalcitrant anal fistula (AF) which had not been cured by several surgeries.
+Aim: The current study purposed to evaluate the autologous platelet-rich plasma (PRP), and platelet-rich fibrin glue (PRFG) effect on the treatment of complex, and recalcitrant anal fistula (AF) which was not cured by several surgeries.

-Background: AF has remained one of the difficult challenges for centuries.
-Surgery is the common treatment method for it, but the risk of fecal incontinence and recurrence is still a distressing complication for both patients and surgeons.
-The scientific literature reported new techniques that each one has its pros and cons.
-It was reported that the autologous platelets-rich fibrin glue is a promising treatment modality.
+Background: AF has remained one of difficult challenges for centuries.
+Surgery is the common treatment method for it, but the risk of fecal incontinence and recurrence is still a distressing complication for patients and surgeons.
+New procedures were published in the scientific literature, each with advantages and disadvantages.
+According to reports, an effective therapy option is the autologous fibrin glue that is rich in platelets.

 Methods: Autologous PRP and PRFG were prepared from 10 patients’ own blood.
-The surgeon curetted the tract of the anal fistula for the deepithelialisation till hemorrhage occurred; PRP was injected around the fistula into the tissue and PRFG was interpositioned in the tract.
-The data including age, number of past surgeries, complications, number of PRP and PRFG applications, and the time of stopping the leakage were collected.
+The surgeon curetted the tract of anal fistula for the deepithelialisation till hemorrhage occurred; PRP was injected around the fistula into the tissue, and PRFG was interpositioned in the tract.
+Age, number of previous surgeries, complications, number of PRP and PRFG administrations, and duration of halting the discharge were among the information gathered.
 Patients were followed up between 10 months to 84 months after treatment.

-Long non-coding RNAs as potential biomarkers for diagnosis of gastric cancer and virtual screening on the web for drug repurposing
+Long non-coding RNAs as potential biomarkers or therapeutic targets in gastric cancer

 Nahid Askari, Behnaz Salek Esfahani, Sepideh Parvizpour, Sara Shafieipour, Morteza Hadizadeh